Robert Earl Jones: Career

 Jones became interested in theater after he moved to Chicago, as one of the thousands leaving the South in the Great Migration.
 He moved on to New York by the 1930s.
 He worked with young people in the Works Progress Administration, the largest New Deal agency, through which he met Langston Hughes, a young poet and playwright.
-Hughes cast him in his 1938 play, Don't You Want to Be Free?.
+Hughes cast him in his 1938 play, Don't You Want to Be Free?

 Jones also entered the film business, appearing in more than twenty films.
 His film career started with the leading role of a detective in the 1939 race film Lying Lips, written and directed by Oscar Micheaux, and Jones made his next screen appearance in Micheaux's The Notorious Elinor Lee (1940).
 Jones acted mostly in crime movies and dramas after that, with such highlights as Wild River (1960) and One Potato, Two Potato (1964).
 In the Oscar-winning 1973 film The Sting, he played Luther Coleman, an aging grifter whose con is requited with murder leading to the eponymous "sting".
 In the later 20th century, Jones appeared in several other noted films: Trading Places (1983) and Witness (1985).

 Toward the end of his life, Jones was noted for his stage portrayal of Creon in The Gospel at Colonus (1988), a black musical version of the Oedipus legend.
 He also appeared in episodes of the long-running TV shows Lou Grant and Kojak.
 One of his last stage roles was in a 1991 Broadway production of Mule Bone by Hughes and Zora Neale Hurston, another important writer of the Harlem Renaissance.
 His last film was Rain Without Thunder (1993).

 Although blacklisted by the House Un-American Activities Committee in the 1950s due to involvement with leftist groups, Jones was ultimately honored with a lifetime achievement award by the U.S. National Black Theatre Festival.

-Personal life
+Personal life and death

 Jones was married three times.
 As a young man, he married Ruth Connolly (died 1986) in 1929; they had a son, James Earl Jones.
 Jones and Connolly separated before James was born in 1931, and the couple divorced in 1933.
 Jones did not come to know his son until the mid-1950s.
-Jones married two other times, to Jumelle Jones from 1938 to 1950, and Ruth Williams from 1960 until her death in 1981.
-He fathered a second son, Matthew Earl Jones.
-Jones died on September 7, 2006, in Englewood, New Jersey, from natural causes at age 96.
+Jones remarried twice, to Jumelle Jones from 1938 to 1950, and Ruth Williams from 1960 until her death in 1981.
+He had a second son, Matthew Earl Jones.
+Jones died on September 7, 2006, in Englewood, New Jersey, at age 96.